vezaynk/Optimium/README.md

 ##All of Ghost's basic features
 Excluding next and previous post, *maybe* we *might* add it in the future.
 Then again, maybe not.
 We'll see.
 ##link post type
-Links to any page, simply add a "link" tag and insert the url into the body DO NOT FORMAT
+Links to any page, simply add a "`link`" tag and insert the url into the body DO NOT FORMAT or it will fail.
+If you want to add some body, a cheap hack you can use is add a hashtag after the link so it will be all treated like a non-existant anchor.
 ##hidden post
-Hides post from home.hbs and index.hbs.
+Hides post from home.hbs and index.hbs by adding "`hidden`" tag.
 Is still shown on tag.hbs and author.hbs.
 To hide form everywhere, consider making the page static.
 Making posts private is not supported by neither Ghost nor Optimium.